-- Punitive damages: If the truck driver’s actions rise to the level of gross negligence or intentional wrongdoing, a court might award additional compensation called punitive damages, intended to punish the wrongdoer and deter future similar actions.
+- Punitive damages: If the truck driver’s actions rise to the level of gross negligence or intentional wrongdoing, a court might award additional compensation called punitive damages, intended to punish the wrongdoer and deter future similar acts.

 San Antonio Truck Accident Legal Issues

 - Truck manufacturers: Seeking compensation against truck manufacturers is more common in trucking accidents than conventional car accidents.
 State and federal regulations provide strict requirements for truck manufacturers.
-If a manufacturer failed to follow these regulations, they might be liable for damages.
+If a manufacturer fails to follow these regulations, they might be liable for damages.

 San Antonio Truck Accident FAQs

 Truck drivers are more susceptible to losing control from a tire blowout or an imbalance in the truck itself.
 In any instance, if a negligent truck driver has injured you, you may be entitled to receive compensation.

 Truck accidents are different from regular car accidents because many legal concepts may apply to your case.
 Commercial trucking companies must abide by both state and federal laws and regulations.
 Therefore, negligence and liability are two concepts that may apply to the driver, the trucking company, any inspectors, truck loaders, and other parties involved that may have caused the accident.

-This strategy will involve:
+The strategy will involve:

 What truck accidents commonly take place in San Antonio?

-- Head-on and rear-end collisions – Similar to regular car accidents, this accident is when a large truck collides with another vehicle either head-on or rear-ends another car.
+- Head-on and rear-end collisions: Similar to regular car accidents, this accident is when a large truck collides with another vehicle either head-on or rear-ends another car.
 Both are extremely dangerous types of accidents.

 How much compensation can I receive from my San Antonio truck accident case?

-- Lost future income – If you know you can’t work or can no longer perform your usual job functions due to the injuries the accident caused, you can seek compensation for the lost income you could have earned.
+- Lost future income: If you know you can’t work or can no longer perform your usual job functions due to your injuries, you can seek compensation for the lost income you could have earned.

-- Loss of consortium or companionship – If you lost a loved one and are filing a wrongful death suit, you can receive compensation for the loss of companionship from losing your loved one.
+- Loss of consortium or companionship: If you lost a loved one and are filing a wrongful death suit, you can receive compensation for the loss of companionship from losing your loved one.

-- Pain and suffering – These expenses account for any physical or emotional damages or distress you incurred due to the accident.
+- Pain and suffering: These expenses account for any physical or emotional damages or distress you incurred due to the accident.